torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 - As the cgroup will join the parent's resource domain.
 The parent must either be a valid (threaded) domain or a threaded cgroup.

-- When the parent is an unthreaded domain, it must not have any domain controllers enabled or populated domain children.
+- When the parent is an unthreaded domain, it must yest have any domain controllers enabled or populated domain children.
 The root is exempt from this requirement.